How to Make a Macrame Plant Hanger

 1. Thread the Cords

-Fold your cords in half and slide them through a wooden ring.
-Pull the ends through so the cords are even.
+First, fold your cords in half and slide them through a wooden ring.
+Then pull the ends through so the cords are even.

 2. Make a Spiral Knot Section